MACE - Mass Spectra for Chemical Ecology

 The spectra originate mostly from original publications, referenced in each entry.
 The spectra are from compounds that have been synthesized or isolated, or whose structure

 has been clearly established by other methods.
-The focus is on compounds not already published in widespread commercial databases such as NIST 17 or Wiley 7 at the time of
+The focus is on compounds not already published in widespread commercial databases such as NIST 17 at the time of

 publication.
 MACE is therefore an add-on database of high quality EI-mass spectra.
 MACE is designed as an community effort with open access.
 The